UK Import Duty Post-Brexit: What's Changed in 2026

 If you are pricing cross-border goods into the UK, do not rely on memory, supplier assumptions, or old pre-Brexit spreadsheets.

-Use the TariffShield duty calculator to sanity-check commodity-code, origin, and landed-cost assumptions before you publish a price, approve a shipment, or commit margin.
+Use the TariffShield app for catalog-level margin planning, or the free duty calculator to sanity-check commodity-code, origin, and landed-cost assumptions before you publish a price, approve a shipment, or commit margin.
 It is the fastest way to catch whether a shipment is truly preference-eligible or whether standard duty may still apply.

 - European Commission, The EU-UK Trade and Cooperation Agreement[1]